Repozirk/Advanced-Lane-Finding/writeup_template.md

 The "object points" are the x and y values, assuming the chessboard is fixed on the (x, y) plane at z=0.
 Thus, objp is just a replicated array of coordinates, and objpoints will be appended with a copy of it every time I successfully detect all chessboard corners in a test image.
 Imgpoints will be appended with the (x, y) pixel position of each of the corners in the image plane with each successful chessboard detection.

-By use of `cal_undistort` in the second code cell of the IPython notebook, the camera calibration and distortion coefficients are computed
+By use of `cal_undistort` in the second code cell of the IPython notebook, the camera calibration and distortion coefficients are computed.
+To compute the camera calibration just once, the function `cam_cali` is executed.
 I then used the output objpoints and imgpoints to compute the camera calibration and distortion coefficients using the `cv2.calibrateCamera()` function.
 Applying this distortion correction to the test image using the `cv2.undistort()` function and obtained this result:

 ![alt text][image1] ![alt text][image2]